Dynamic

 Use Objective-C if: You want it is also useful for understanding the foundations of apple's development ecosystem, such as the cocoa frameworks and dynamic runtime features and can live with specific tradeoffs depend on your use case.

-Use Swift if: You prioritize widely used in the industry over what Objective-C offers.
+Use Swift if: You prioritize it is the right pick for new ios projects or modernizing legacy apps, like spotify's gradual adoption over what Objective-C offers.

 🧊